 Osteopaths have a duty to protect patients when providing them with any form of care or treatment.
-The OPS set out the standards osteopaths are expected to meet when complying with that duty.
-Other statutory regulators set their own standards for registrants of the professions they regulate.
-An osteopath who is also a registrant of another regulated profession may therefore find themselves with obligations under two sets professional standards.
+The OPS sets out the standards osteopaths are expected to meet when complying with that duty of care.
+Other statutory healthcare regulators set their own standards for their registrants.
+An osteopath who is also a registrant of another regulated profession may therefore find themselves with obligations under two sets of professional standards.

 Where there is common ground between the two sets of standards, no issue arises.
-In most cases the standards which relate to the conduct and ethics of the professional will be consistent across healthcare professions.
+In most cases the standards which relate to the conduct and ethics of the professional will be consistent across all healthcare professions.
 However, the standards which are specific to the profession may vary.
-In these circumstances, the osteopath will need to carefully consider what role they are carrying out and what expectations the patient has of them in that role.
+In these circumstances, the osteopath will need to consider carefully what role they are carrying out and what expectations the patient has of them in that role.